Real Toric Varieties: Interactions between their Geometry and their Topology

-\paragraph{Closed Subgroups.} Following \S8.12 of \cite{Borel:1969}, the category of \emph{real diagonalisable groups}\footnote{A real affine group $G$ is \emph{diagonalisable} if $\Hom(G_\C;\G{\C})$ spans $\mathcal{O}(G_\C)$.
+\paragraph{Closed Subgroups.} Following \cite[\S8.12]{Borel:1969}, the category of \emph{real diagonalisable groups}\footnote{A real affine group $G$ is \emph{diagonalisable} if $\Hom(G_\C;\G{\C})$ spans $\mathcal{O}(G_\C)$.
 In this case, $\mathcal{O}(G_\C)$ is isomorphic to $\C[\Hom(G_\C;\G{\C})]$.
-This is the definition of diagonalisability given by A. Borel.
-The Definition~1.1 in \cite{Grothendieck:1970aa}, which is used by Sumihiro in \cite{Sumihiro:1975aa}, is more restrictive.
+This is the definition of diagonalisability given by A. Borel. \cite[Definition~1.1]{Grothendieck:1970aa}, which is used in \cite{Sumihiro:1975aa}, is more restrictive.
 It requires $\mathcal{O}(G)$ to be isomorphic to $\R[\Hom(G;\G{\R})]$.} is equivalent to the category of finitely generated $\Z[\tau]$-modules.
 The equivalence sends a diagonalisable group $G$ to its character group $\Hom(G_\C;\G{\C})$ endowed with an involution defined by a formula similar to (\ref{eq:invol_N}).
-Since equivalences of Abelian categories are always additive and exact, cf. Proposition 16.2.4 in \cite{Schubert:1972aa}, the closed subgroups of a real torus $T$ correspond to the quotients, as $\Z[\tau]$-modules, of its character lattice $M$.
+Since equivalences of Abelian categories are always additive and exact, \textit{cf.} \cite[Proposition 16.2.4]{Schubert:1972aa}, the closed subgroups of a real torus $T$ correspond to the quotients, as $\Z[\tau]$-modules, of its character lattice $M$.
 Thus, if $G$ is a closed subgroup of $T$ corresponding to a quotient $M\rightarrow Q$, the quotient $T/G$ is a real torus for the kernel of $M\rightarrow Q$ is torsion free.